paquettm/paquettm/Internship_logging.md

 1. research and development requirements,
 2. client billing purposes,
 3. etc.

-Get used to the exercise, because it turns out that logging your time is a first step to learning how to harness and maximise your time.
+Get used to the exercise, because logging your time is a first step to learning how to harness and maximise your time.

 Moreover, this documentation exercise will enable you to track your time at work, to justify your use of time, request a higher salary, or provide supporting documentation when billing consultation clients.